 For more information on Athletes for Life, see below

-2019 - In August, AFL to launch its own curriculum for before/after-school programs, to benefit middle school, high school, and foster care students.
-AFL to host 1st annual charity golf outing in Temecula to celebrate 30 years of service in California.
+2019 - In August, AFL to launch its own curriculum for before/after-school programs, to benefit the middle school, high school, and foster care students.
+In November, AFL hosted it's first annual charity golf outing in Temecula to celebrate 30 years of service in California.

 2018 - AFL began working on the PASS Leadership curriculum for middle and high school students, as well as, for foster care students.

 2017 - Founder, Greg Bell, finishes his first book directed towards middle school and high school students called, Athletic Wisdom for Students.

 2016 - AFL hosted the Mayors' Freeway Jazz Festival in the Park.

 Greg Bell named keynote at the CAASA conference in March.

 Greg was one of the former Rams players to speak at the "Champions in the Zone" conference in Inglewood, CA (Faithful Center Church).